 Here’s the Plan to Stop Invasive Phragmites.
 The Chisago-Lindstrom Lakes Association is working with the other area lake associations, the Chisago Lakes Lake Improvement District, the Minnesota DNR and the MN Aquatic Invasive Species Research Center (MAISRC) to formulate and execute a plan to control invasive phragmites.

-Funding to help pay for part of this year’s treatment program and mailings was secured from the Chisago Lakes Area Community Foundation and the Chisago Lake Township.
-A Public Meeting will be held (see details below) for you to learn more about this threat and our eradication plan.
+Funding to help pay for part of the 2019 treatment program and mailings was secured from the Chisago Lakes Area Community Foundation and the Chisago Lake Township.
+A Public Meeting was held in 2019 (see details below) for you to learn more about this threat and our eradication plan.

 Our Lake Association is contracting with an aquatic invasive species professional who will begin chemical treatment in September (the most effective treatment time).
+The chemicals to be used will be either the DNR approved herbicides glyphosate or imazapyr.
 We expect the eradication of invasive phragmites will be a multi-year project as more infested patches are likely to be found.
 We will continue to work with State and local groups to make adjustments to the eradication plan as needed.

 What Should Lake-shore Owners Do?
 First, join the Chisago-Lindstrom Lakes Association.
 Dues are only $30 and your dues will be used to fight aquatic invasive species in our lakes.
 Visit http://www.clla-lakes.com to join now.